Table of Contents

 To create a binary package, change into the appropriate directory in pkgsrc, and run make package:

-This will build and install your package (if not already done),
+This will build your package (if not already done) and package

-gzipped tar file.
-See Section B.2, “Packaging figlet” for a
+tar file.
+See Section C.2, “Packaging figlet” for a continuation of